Mubasshirah/math-worms-client/README.md

 > i deployed the client site in firebase and server site in vercel.
 > i have used tailwind and daisy UI .
 > i have used react icons,sweetAlert.
+> website title has been changed dynamically using custom hook

 live link: